 it is not strictly necessary, we will assume for purposes of this

-discussion that all MySQL Cluster binaries are of the same release
+discussion that all NDB Cluster binaries are of the same release

 We assume that the slave server or cluster is dedicated to replication of the master, and that no other data is being stored on it.

-It is possible to replicate a MySQL Cluster using statement-based replication.
+It is possible to replicate an NDB Cluster using statement-based replication.
 However, in this case, the following restrictions apply:

 All updates to data rows on the cluster acting as the master must be directed to a single MySQL server.